kestra-io/docs/content/docs/05.developer-guide/13.cicd/index.md

 The CLI provides several options to customize your validation and deployment process.
 CLI options you should be aware of include:

 * `--local`: performs the validation locally using the client.
-By default, Kestra validates flows server-side (a remote API call to your Kestra server).
+By default, Kestra validates flows server-side (a remote API call to your Kestra webserver/standalone server).
-* `--server`: allows you to specify the remote server URL.
+* `--server`: allows you to specify the remote Kestra webserver/standalone server URL.
 The default URL is [http://localhost:8080](http://localhost:8080).

 For all available CLI options on both `flow validate` and `flow namespace update` commands, use the `-h` or `--help` flag: